riz4d/ipfetcher/README.md

 # ipfetcher

-A python telegram bot to fetch the details of an ipadress with help of https://ip-api.com
+A python oriented telegram bot to fetch the details of an ipadress developed by @riz4d with the API of https://ip-api.com